Kauai to Maui to Oahu. Explore the vast beauty of Hawaii in 15 days and the diversity of three islands.

 Today could not have been more perfect.
 This was my absolute favorite day of the trip.

 We left the cottage before sunrise headed to the airport where our helicopter ride would start.
-Troy booked a private tour with Mauna Loa Helicopters with the doors off so he could get some clear aerial photos.
+Troy booked a Doors Off Helicopter Tour with the doors off so he could get some clear aerial photos.
 Our pilot was wonderful and had some great stories to share with us on our one hour tour.
 Our tour was 1 hour, costing $325.
 This was a once in a lifetime experience we received as a wedding gift from our Honeyfund registry.

 My favorite water falls were the Seven Sisters Falls and Jurassic Falls (from the movie).
 We saw some incredible rainbows over the ocean too.